Link cobordisms and absolute gradings on link Floer homology: Abstract

 \section{Abstract}

-We give an alternate construction of absolute Maslov and Alexander gradings on link Floer homology, using a surgery presentation of the link complement.
 We show that the link cobordism maps defined by the author are graded and satisfy a grading change formula.
-We also show that our construction agrees with the original definition of the symmetrized Alexander grading defined by Ozsv\'{a}th and Szab\'{o}.
-As an application, we compute the link cobordism maps associated to a closed surface in $S^4$ with a simple dividing set.
-For simple dividing sets, the maps are determined by the genus of the surface.
-We show how the grading formula quickly recovers some known bounds on the concordance invariants $\tau(K)$ and $\Upsilon_K(t)$, and use it to prove a new bound for $\Upsilon_K(t)$ for knot cobordisms in negative definite 4--manifolds.
-As a final application, we recover an adjunction relation for the ordinary Heegaard Floer cobordism maps as a consequence of our grading formula and properties of the link Floer cobordism maps.
-This gives a link Floer interpretation of adjunction relations and inequalities appearing in Seiberg--Witten and Heegaard Floer theories.
+Using the grading change formula, we prove a new bound for $\Upsilon_K(t)$ for knot cobordisms in negative definite 4-manifolds.
+As another application, we show that the link cobordism maps associated to a connected, closed surface in $S^4$ are determined by the genus of the surface.
+We also prove a new adjunction relation and adjunction inequality for the link cobordism maps.
+Along the way, we see how many known results in Heegaard Floer homology can be proven using basic properties of the link cobordism maps, together with the grading change formula.